fredericksilva/rem/README.md

     // code for your app.
 This path is relative to the directory that contains
     // your package.json file.
     "reactNativePath": "node_modules/react-native",
-    // Directory that contains your app's Podfile.
-This path is relative to the
+    // Directory that contains your app's Xcode project file.
+This path is
-    // directory that contains your package.json file.
+    // relative to the directory that contains your package.json file.
-    "podfileDirectory": "",
+    "xcodeProjectDirectory": "",
   }
 }
 ```